rwieruch/blog_robinwieruch_content/blog/web-applications/index.md

 <Sponsorship />

-Let's start with a story: When people outside of my professional bubble ask me about what I am doing, I say *"I build websites."*.
-If they are curious, I add that these websites are more complex.
-If they continue to ask, I try to elaborate with examples: Facebook, Spotify, Twitter.
-It's not that I work for these companies, but I hope it gives a good impression about "what kind of websites I build".
-However, most often it doesn't get beyond "I build websites" and I am fine with it.
+Let's start with a story: when people outside of my professional bubble ask me about what I am doing, I say *"I build websites"*.
+If they are curious, I add that these websites are rather complex.
+If they keep on asking, I try to elaborate with some examples: Facebook, Spotify, Twitter.
+It's not that I work for these companies, but I hope that it gives them a good impression of "what kind of websites I build".
+However, most often the conversation doesn't go beyond "I build websites" and I am fine with that.

-A website doesn't equal a website these days.
-A website ranges from a marketing website for a product to a full-blown social media platform.
-As someone new to web development, it's not easy to grasp the landscape: What starts out as a traditional website with HTML and CSS, which is returned from a web server, turns into a way more difficult full-stack application with sophisticated client-server communication and state management.
+One website isn't equal to another website these days.
+Websites range from a marketing website for a product to a full-blown social media platform.
+As someone new to web development, it's not easy for you to grasp the whole landscape: what starts out as a traditional simple website with HTML and CSS, returned from a web server, turns into a far more complex full-stack application with sophisticated client-server communication and state management.

-If you are already into learning HTML, CSS, and JavaScript, without knowing about the fundamentals of websites and web applications, this comprehensive guide is for you.
+If you are already learning HTML, CSS, and JavaScript, and you don't know about the fundamentals of websites and web applications, then this comprehensive guide is for you.

-In this walkthrough, I want to show you the evolution of web development from website to web application where we clarify terms like:
+In this walkthrough, I want to show you the evolution of web development from a simple website to a complex web application where we clarify terminology such as:

 * client/server
 * frontend/backend